canonical/ubuntu-packaging-guide/ubuntu-packaging-guide/fixing-a-bug.rst

 be subscribed) and that you are subscribed to the bug report.
 You will then receive a review anywhere between several hours from submitting the patch to several weeks.
-If it takes longer than that, please join ``#ubuntu-motu`` on ``freenode`` and mention it there.
+If it takes longer than that, please join ``#ubuntu-motu`` on Libera Chat and mention it there.
 Stick around until you get an answer from someone, and they can guide you as to what to do next.

 Once you have received a review, your patch was either uploaded, your patch